apache/calcite/site/_docs/algebra.md

 ### Recursive Queries

 Warning: The current API is experimental and subject to change without notice.
-A SQL recursive query, e.g. this one that generates the sequence 1, 2, 3, ...10:
+A recursive query, e.g. this one that generates the sequence 1, 2, 3, ...10,

-{% highlight sql %}
-WITH RECURSIVE aux(i) AS (
-  VALUES (1)
-  UNION ALL
-  SELECT i+1 FROM aux WHERE i < 10
-)
-SELECT * FROM aux
-{% endhighlight %}

 can be generated using a scan on a TransientTable and a RepeatUnion:

 {% highlight java %}